Local Used Items Analysis with Python and Tableau

 After some research and advice, I determined the simplest approach was to use Selenium.
 The benefit of using Selenium is you can code any interaction that a user performs on a website.
 The downside is it scrapes much slower than Scrapy does.

 Storing the Data in MongoDB

-The data was stored in JSON objects as MongoDB.
-This required that I make adjustments to the settings.py and pipelines.py scripts in my Scrapy code.
-I then imported the json objects into pandas dataframes where the majority of time was spent cleaning the data.
-Even though the same primary columns were extracted for all items, as each site had its own idiosyncrasies, a good deal of time and effort was required to clean the data frames so they could be merged and produce better results during exploratory data analysis.
+I imported the JSON objects into Pandas dataframes and the majority of time I spent of the project was cleaning the data.
+The same primary categories were scraped, but each site had its idiosyncrasies.
+A good deal of time and effort was necessary to clean the dataframes so they could be merged and produce insights during exploratory data analysis.

 How I Visualized The Data

 EDA With Tableau

 If you'd like to view the entire Tableau workbook and storyline.